 After you computer turns off, switch it back on.
 Did your open applications re-open?

-If hibernate doesn't work, check if your swap partition is at least as large as your available RAM.
+Check if your swap partition is at least as large as your available RAM.

 If the hibernate test works, you can continue to use the sudo pm-hibernate command when you want to hibernate.